newrelic/nri-flex/docs/serverless/GCP-README.md

     go run test/serverless/gcp/function.go -help

-The Test tab for the GCP Function in the GCP Console will run Flex once and show you the log, set `VERBOSE` environment variable to get more detail.
+The Test tab for the GCP Function in the GCP Console will run Flex once and show you the log, set the `VERBOSE` environment variable to get more detail.